 We are posting this “special” page of TastedOnline.com since so many of our friends have asked for more tales and photos about our travel adventures.
 So, if you have landed here by mistake or from a Google search just jump to the main site…TastedOnline.com.
 For those who want to follow our travel escapades we are going to post a short running commentary, along with photos, at each port when we can get internet access with our T-Moble hub.
-The most recent addition will always be at the top of the page and as the page gets long we will post on a new opening page.
-Go to the beginning of the world trip (bottom of the page)
+So here is a quick snapshot of our four and a half month cruse around the world on Cunard’s Queen Mary 2.
+The most recent port is at the top, so the trip is in reverse if you view it top to bottom.

 See also our Amsterdam to Budapest river trip.

 May 10th – Southampton, England to New YorkThe first few days at sea were cold with frequent showers, but after that we had partly sunny days with plenty of strong wind.
 In fact the wind was so strong and gusty we had trouble walking around the deck and at times simply couldn’t make it.